dmeybohm/dot-notation/README.md

 );
 ```

-If some of the parent keys in a dotted key are not arrays, they will be overridden to
+If some of the parent keys in a dotted key are not arrays, whichever key comes
-be arrays.
-This means values which are later in the array can override those
-that come earlier.
+last will take precendence.

 NOTE: this behavior may change in the future to throw an exception in this case.